1. Methodology background

 Multiple adverse outcomes can be reported in a single cycle – each of these outcomes is reported individually in the tables provided.
 For example, if an early outcome form states miscarriage and ectopic, it will be counted twice in the table – once in miscarriages and once in ectopic.

-7. Methods used to produce Fertility Trends, UK Register data
+7. Methods used to produce reports using UK Register data

-The figures supplied in this report are from our data warehouse containing Register data as at 07/01/2020.
+The figures supplied in these reports are from our data warehouse containing Register data as at 07/01/2020.
 A snapshot of data is pulled using Microsoft SQL and fed into Tableau where data analysis and visualisation can take place.

 The information that we publish is a snapshot of data provided to us by licensed clinics at a particular time.
 Guidance note 32 in the HFEA Code of Practice sets out the legal basis and requirements which govern our interaction with licensed clinics and third-party providers.
 We work closely with clinics and third-party systems to ensure the importance and guidance around submission of Register data is understood through stakeholder groups, workshops and sharing good practice.